Adeniyi P. Asiyanbi

 I’m interested in widespread efforts to constitute forests as spaces of ‘climate solutions’ through programs such as REDD+, carbon forestry and the so-called natural climate solutions.
 I situate these programs within critical debates on the neoliberalization of nature, local resource relations, conservation and development, colonial and postcolonial conservation history, and social justice.
 I have done extensive work on REDD+ and carbon offsetting in the global South, including projects and field research in Nigeria, Ghana and at the international level.
 I’m developing a new project investigating private finance in West African ‘carbon forests’.

 I’m also interested in how forests get constituted as spaces of ‘climate-related risk’ of wildfires, and particularly how notions of risk, enterprise, resilience and security are put to work in this context.
 I seek to understand the rationalities, practices and technologies by which wildfires are being rendered governable at a time of significant uncertainty.
-My emerging project here focuses on British Columbia and Alberta in Canada.
+My SSHRC-funded project examines expectations of shared responsibility for wildfire protection in Whistler, British Columbia in Canada.

 Selected Publications & Presentations